PingOne

 • Delegation: Set up an application to act on behalf of the user when retrieving information from a custom resource.

-• Machine-to-machine interaction: Set up a backend application that can retrieve information from a custom resource without user interaction.
+• Machine-to-machine interaction: Set up a backend application to retrieve information from a custom resource, which then retrieves additional information from another resource without exposing that call to the application.

 Before you begin